-Doing a little researching can help you feel more comfortable, knowing that you actually are supporting the charity and are not the victim of a scam.
+Doing a little researching can help you feel more comfortable, knowing that you actually are supporting a worthwhile charity.

 6. Browse the Web

-Support charities simply by clicking on their ads or sharing their links on your own social media.
+Support charities simply by clicking on their ads or sharing their links on your own social media accounts.

-You can also raise money by searching the web through sites like Give Back, by opening new tabs in your browser through Tab for a Cause, by sharing your photos with Donate a Photo, or simply by clicking to donate.
+You can also raise money by searching the web through sites like Every Click, by opening new tabs in your browser through Tab for a Cause, by sharing your photos with Donate a Photo, or simply by clicking to donate.

-And these are just the places I found within 10 minutes – I’m sure there are many more!
+And these are just the places I found within 10 minutes of searching – I’m sure there are many more!

 If you know of any, or have a favourite, please leave a comment below so we can all check it out and support it, too!